Conditioned random walks on linear groups I: construction of the target harmonic measure: Bound for the stopping time in the absence of perturbation

 We now deduce Proposition \ref{Prop-Vn-m-001} from Proposition \ref{Prop-Vn-001}.
 To this end, we utilize the following more general result presented here in a form that will also be useful later.
 The distinct feature of this result is the presence of an additional shift in the argument of the function $V_n$.
 This will play a key role in Sections \ref{sec quasi-increasingness} and \ref{sec-quasi-decreasing property}, where we consider the case of random walks with perturbations depending on the future.

 In this section, however, we will only need the result of the particular case where the shift is absent.
-Despite this, the techniques developed here lay the foundation for the more complex case involving perturbations.
-By analyzing this shifted setting, we obtain quasi-monotonicity properties for sequences of functions like $V_n$, providing important insights for the subsequent sections dealing with future-dependent perturbations.
+Despite this, the techniques developed here will be useful for the more complex case involving perturbations.
+By analyzing this shifted setting, we obtain quasi-monotonicity properties for sequences of functions like $V_n$, which will help us understand better the subsequent sections dealing with future-dependent perturbations.

 \begin{lemma} Let $(V_n)_{n\geq 1}$ be a sequence of non-negative and non-decreasing functions on $\bb R$.
 Assume that the sequence $(V_n)_{n\geq 1}$ is quasi-increasing, in the sense that there exist real numbers $\ee, \beta >0$ and $a, b \geq 0$ such that, for any $n \leq m$ and $t \in \bb R$,